 Risk for suicide falls dramatically when individuals with schizophrenia are treated with clozapine.
 Among all the medications available that can be prescribed for schizophrenia, only one – clozapine – has been recognized by the Food and Drug Administration (FDA) as an effective suicide-prevention medication.
 This brief video provides more information about how this uniquely effective medication for reducing suicide risk for people with schizophrenia.
 The NEOMED Clozapine Assistance Service offers free clinical consultation, resources and training for prescribing clinicians.

-- To register for the Oct.
-22 6-8 p.m.
-ET, live, virtual training, Clozapine: When and How to Safely Prescribe This Uniquely Effective Medication, please click here.
+- For the schedule and registration links for live, virtual training, Clozapine: When and How to Safely Prescribe This Uniquely Effective Medication, please click here.

 - To download Clozapine Facts for Patients, Their Families and the Clinicians Who Care for Them, please click here*.